CodeForVegas/veteranready/README.md

-#### In this branch I will be adding photos to the site pages.
-For now, the photos will be stored in /public/images instead of the image gallery.

 #### The database has already been built, but just for reference...
 #### To create the database, open a terminal, cd to the project directory, and type:

-1. tar -zxvf mongo.tgz
+1. tar -zxvf mongo.tgz (You don't need to do this if the veteranMongo directory already exists.)
 2. mongorestore --db veteran-ready veteranMongo/

 #### To run, open a terminal, cd to the project directory, and type: